St. Maarten/St. Martin Transportation

 Guests then take taxis to their hotels.
 A valid driver’s license is sufficient to rent a car from SXM Airport: Hertz, Avis, Budget, Thrifty, Europcar, Maurice Car Rental, Sixt and Turbe Car Rental.
 Driving on the roads of St. Maarten/St. Martin is a worthy adventure, particularly by jeep.
 Residents often take mini-bus rides around the island.
 Check their route before riding.

 People often travel by ferry from St. Martin to St. Barths and Antigua.

 Port St. Maarten is a port of call for major cruise lines operating in the Lesser Antilles.
 It can dock up to 6 cruise ships at one time from operators such as:

-If smaller cruises around the island and inter-island is your desire, also consider Port de Galisbay in Saint-Martin for these cruise operators:
+If smaller cruises around the island and inter-island are your desire, consider Port de Galisbay in Saint Martin for these cruise operators:

 La Compagnie du Ponant